-They don’t know – yea it simply causes they don’t know.
+They don’t know – yeah it simply causes them don’t know.
 Don’t know something – Google it up.
 Want to learn How to Make Money – Google

 The Best Ways to Make Money and you’ll find so many ways you can do that.
 There are so many Digital Marketing seminars you can attend if that’s what you want to learn.

-Sage Tip: The more questions you’ll ask yourself and others, the more answers you’ll get which will improve your IQ.
+Sage Tip: The more questions you ask yourself and others, the more answers you’ll get which will improve your IQ.